ketech-org/ketech-org.github.io/privacy-policy.md

 - We receive **transaction/receipt information** (e.g., purchase status, product type) to unlock features.
 - We do **not** receive your full payment card details.

-Apple’s processing is governed by Apple’s own privacy practices.
+Apple's processing is governed by Apple's own privacy practices.

----

 ## 5. How We Use Information